-Chances are, you’ve already heard about phishing emails, what they look like and what to avoid.
-Well, text phishing, or smishing, is the text equivalent.
-Want to know how to recognise a smishing text and what to do if you get 1?
+You’ve probably already heard about phishing emails, what they look like and what to avoid.
+Well, SMS phishing – or smishing, is the text equivalent.
+What do they look like and what should you do if you get one?
 We’ve got everything you need to know.

 What is smishing?

 Smishing’s a form of fraud.
 They’re texts that look like they’re from a reputable company and try to get you to do something.
 That could be calling a premium rate number or sharing confidential info.
 Not cool.

 Spotting a smishing message

 Smishing messages can be convincing, and it’s easy to mistake them for genuine messages.
 There are some signs you can look out for though.